-One of the greatest parts about basketball is that no matter where you’re watching a game — from an NBA arena to a college fieldhouse to a high school gym — the measurements are all largely the same.
+One of the greatest parts about basketball is that no matter where you’re watching a game — from an NBA arena to a college fieldhouse to a high school gym — the measurements are all the same.
 The hoop is the exact same height no matter where you travel.
 But has it always been that way?

 What is the height of an NBA hoop?

-Has there ever been a campaign to raise or lower the height?
+Has there ever been a campaign to raise or lower the height of an NBA rim?

-In the 2008 Slam Dunk competition, Dwight Howard asked the NBA to raise the height of the rim to 12 feet to prove his dunking ability was about more than his height.
+In the 2008 Slam Dunk competition, Dwight Howard asked the NBA to raise the height of the rim to 12 feet to prove his dunking ability was about more than just his height.
 This was more of an exhibition than a serious consideration to change the dimensions of the game, however.

 Have NBA hoops always been the same height?

 Forget just the hoops in the NBA.
-Essentially all hoops in basketball have always been the same height.
-And the reasoning behind this dates back more than 100 years.
+Essentially all hoops in basketball have always been the same height, and the reasoning behind this dates back more than 100 years.

 The origin of the universal hoop height dates back to the invention of the game itself.
 When Dr. James Naismith developed basketball in 1891, he hung peach baskets off the side of a railing.
 The height of the railing was 10 feet off the ground.
 The height worked so perfectly that it’s remained the same for the sport’s entire history.

 For whatever reason, 10 feet is and always has been the perfect height for an NBA hoop.
-It’s taller than all the players, yet not so tall that they can’t use their incredible athleticism to reach it.
+It’s taller than all the players, yet not too tall that they can’t use their incredible athleticism to reach it.